 Offices and Storefronts

-Built as a “Community House” by Connecticut Power in 1920 – and the first commercial building on the historic Williams estate – this two-story 1,900 square-feet colonial stone cottage on the doors tep of the Garde theater entrance was recently reacquired by the Garde.
-The cottage features include a beautifully appointed interior, a floor to ceiling gas fired fireplace, seven rooms, central air and parking for seven.
-Currently partially occupied, the Garde is open to proposals for complementary uses.
+Built as a “Community House” by Connecticut Power in 1920 – and the first commercial building on the historic Williams estate – this two-story 1,900 square-feet colonial stone cottage on the doorstep of the Garde theater entrance features a beautifully appointed interior, a floor to ceiling gas-fired fireplace, seven rooms, central air and parking for seven.

 The one-story Meridian Building has two or three 900 square-foot storefronts available for retail, office and cultural complementary uses.